-Fill Lines:
+Fill Lines

-- 6. Turn the water pump switch on. - Open each hot and cold water faucet handle/knob in the coach-one at a time each in turn-until antifreeze solution just begins to flow from the faucet then close.
-Don't forget exterior shower/wash station knobs if equipped. - 8.
-Press the toilet flush pedal and hold until antifreeze begins flowing into the toilet.
+- 5. Turn the water pump switch on. - 6.
+Open each hot and cold water faucet handle in the coach, one at a time, until antifreeze solution just begins to flow from the faucet, then close.

+Do not forget the exterior shower/wash station knobs (if equipped).

+7. Press the toilet flush pedal and hold until antifreeze begins flowing into the toilet.
 Leave small amount of antifreeze that remains in the bowl.

-When Done Adding RV Antifreeze:
+When Done Adding RV Antifreeze

-- 9. Turn water pump switch off. - 10.
-Turn the Winterization Valve 2 to Normal.
-This will stop the flow from the suction tube and revert the tank line flow to the pump. - 11.
-Replace the protective cap onto the end of the antifreeze siphon tube to keep out insects or debris when not in use.
+- 8. Turn water pump switch off. - 9.
+Turn the diverter valve handle so it points toward the waterline to the pump (as shown in previous photo.
+This will stop the flow from the suction tube and revert the tank line flow to the pump. - 10.
+Replace the protective cap onto the end of the suction tube to keep out insects and debris when not in use.